 The number shows how much the total payout will be, including the original stake per unit staked.
 For example, a winning bet at 1.5 would return a total of $1.50 for every $1 staked.
 A winning bet at 2.25 would return a total of $2.25 for every $1 staked.
 An even money bet is expressed as 2.00

 Fractional odds are the traditional format used in the United Kingdom, although decimal odds are slowly taking over.
-Calculating potential profits and payouts with this format can be a little tricky, certainly to start with, but the basic principle isn’t as complicated as it might seem.
+Calculating potential profits and payouts with this format can be a little tricky, but the basic principle isn’t as complicated as it might seem.
 As with moneyline odds, fractional odds show how much potential profit you can make.
 To calculate the total potential payout, you have to add your original stake.

 As the name suggests, these odds are displayed as a fraction.
 A simple example is 3/1, which is said as “three to one”.
 5/1 is said as “five to one”, and so on.
 With 3/1, you can win three units for every one unit staked, and with 5/1 you can win five units for every one unit staked.
 1/1 is even money, so you can win one unit for every unit staked.
-As you can see, this is quite straightforward so far.
+As you can see, it’s quite straightforward so far.